Can A 1031 Exchange Be Used For New Construction?

 Things to Consider

-There are several things to keep in mind about using a 1031 exchange for new construction, including:
+There are several things to remember about using a 1031 exchange for new construction, including:

-This means that the investor can buy land or property that is worth less than the relinquished property as long as the value is equivalent by the end of construction.
+This means that the investor can buy land or property worth less than the relinquished property as long as the value is equivalent at the end of construction.

 • The representative cannot transfer the title back to the investor until construction is complete, and it must be within the 180-day exchange period.